 Complete the Application: Fill out the application form accurately and honestly.
 Any discrepancies can lead to delays or rejections.

-Follow Up: After submitting the application, follow up with the grant provider to check the status.
-If additional information is required, respond promptly to avoid delays.
+Follow-Up: Follow up with the grantor upon submission of the application to check status.
+If additional information is required, respond quickly to avoid delays.

-Apply Early: Many grants are awarded on a first-come, first-served basis.
+Use First-Come: Many grants are administered in a first-come, first-served system.

-Research Available Grants: Identify grants that match your specific needs and eligibility.
+Researching Potential Grants: Seek out grants that match your specific requirements and qualification.

 Complete the Application: Fill out grant applications accurately and thoroughly.